-- The Office of Admissions has actively screened applicants for admission to the university to ensure that those admitted have the educational base to transition to college or are directed to programs within the University that will support their transition. - The WOU Student Enrichment Grant Program supports students of diverse ethnic backgrounds with academic and career advising services, and special learning equipment (i.e., laptop computers, calculators, cassette recorders, etc.) to make the transition from high school to college easier.
+- The WOU Student Enrichment Grant Program supports students of diverse ethnic backgrounds with academic and career advising services, and special learning equipment (i.e., laptop computers, calculators, cassette recorders, etc.) to make the transition from high school to college easier.
 SEP also offers free courses for academic credit in math and other academic skill areas to improve the probability of academic success.
 A peer mentoring and an academic bridge program, sponsored by the university in conjunction with SEP, offer students support on a year-round basis.
-This program carries an 85 percent graduation rate. - The Student Enrichment Program provides approximately \$25,000 in "grant aid" to participants which helps bridge of gap in unmet financial need. - The WOU Office of Academic Advising and Learning Center supports a freshman year program of tutoring and counseling to deal with the inevitable personal and academic issues that often develop for students of color as they enter a majority academic and social environment.
+This program carries an 85 percent graduation rate.
+The program was expanded to support additional students. - The Student Enrichment Program provides approximately \$20,000 in "grant aid" to participants which helps bridge of gap in unmet financial need. - The WOU Office of Academic Advising and Learning Center supports a freshman year program of tutoring and counseling to deal with the inevitable personal and academic issues that often develop for students of color as they enter a majority academic and social environment.
 The program serves upwards of 70 students annually and yields retention rates consistent with the freshman to sophomore retention rates of majority students. - A student retention effort has been developed for "at risk" students.
-This "freshman year experience" program identifies and supports students during their critical first year in college by providing personal and academic counseling as well as academic support services in a variety of academic subject areas including math, science, speech, and writing. - WOU now hosts innovative telephone systems which allow our deaf students, staff, and faculty to sign to people they call. - The Multicultural Student Services and Programs (MSSP) office has worked diligently to increase the visibility of the services and programs they have available to students of color and the campus community.
+This "freshman year experience" program identifies and supports students during their critical first year in college by providing personal and academic counseling as well as academic support services in a variety of academic subject areas including math, science, speech, and writing.

+- WOU now hosts innovative telephone systems which allow our deaf students, staff, and faculty to sign to people they call. - The Multicultural Student Services and Programs (MSSP) office has worked diligently to increase the visibility of the services and programs they have available to students of color and the campus community.
 These include providing personal support and guidance to enrolled students, assisting with general academic and career advisement, making students aware of scholarship and financial aid opportunities, connecting students to educational resources on and off campus, advising MSU, and assisting with organization and implementation of campus-wide cultural events.
-The goal of MSSP continues to be to ensure that students of color who matriculate to WOU receive the support to either graduate from this or another institution of higher education.

-- On-Track program Monitors academic progress of students of color at least once a term.
+The goal of MSSP continues to be to ensure that students of color who matriculate to WOU receive the support to either graduate from this or another institution of higher education. - On-Track program Monitors academic progress of students of color at least once a term.
 The program provides academic and counseling referrals as needed. - A positive by-product of effective retention programs is increased student involvement in other campus activities.
 Students of color are increasingly active in campus events like the WOU Advocate program, athletics, student government, and the Big Brother/Big Sister program; serve as residence hall staff; and participate in prospective and new student orientations (i.e. the PLUS team that assists with Preview Days and New Student Week).